Skip to content

 Frequently Asked Questions

-• A physical therapy visit lasts about 40-60 minutes.
+• A physical therapy visit lasts about 45-55 minutes.
 The actual contents of the visit vary based on your diagnosis/need, but typically what happens is:

 1. You check in with the receptionist, make any appointments necessary, and we discuss your health insurance benefits with you.

-2. You go into the gym.
-You can change clothes if you need to, then begin therapy.
+2. A staff member takes you to a private treatment room.
+You can change clothes if you need to, and then your therapist joins you to begin therapy.

-3. You perform 6-8 various exercises and stretches.
+4. You perform 6-8 various exercises and stretches with the guidance of your therapist.
 These can include therapeutic band exercises, light body weight exercises, or minimal weights.
 The stretches will promote strength, stability, improved range of motion, and pain relief.

-4. We can initiate other techniques to include manual work, taping, cupping, and dry needling as needed.
+5. We can initiate other techniques to include manual work, taping, cupping, neurostim, biofeedback, laser, and dry needling as needed.

-5. The therapist makes recommendations based on your progress.
+6. Your therapist makes recommendations based on your progress.
 These can include altering the frequency of visits, making additions/alterations to your home exercise plan, or things to do before your next visit.

 • It is common for patients to experience some muscle soreness in the first few weeks of physical therapy.
 The reason for this is because you are exercising and stretching a part of your body that isn’t used to the activity.
 When we recommend an exercise or stretch, we are specifically targeting the muscles, tendons/ligaments, and bone structures that are dysfunctional and causing you pain.